Milk Sharing: Is It Safe?

 Quality Control: Strict protocols ensure safe collection, storage, and handling of milk.

-Availability and Access: Milk banks may not be available in all areas, and there could be waitlists for families needing donor milk.
+Availability and Access: Milk banks may not be available in all areas, and there could be waitlists.
 Additionally, some milk banks may have strict eligibility criteria for receiving donated milk.

 Cost: Many milk banks charge fees to cover screening and processing, which can be a financial barrier for some families.
 Insurance may help cover this cost in some cases.

-Cultural and Emotional Considerations: Some families may feel uncomfortable using donor milk from strangers or have cultural or religious beliefs that influence their decision.
+Cultural and Emotional Considerations: Some families may feel uncomfortable using donor milk from strangers or have cultural/religious beliefs that influence their decision.

 Informal Milk Sharing